-A. Multiple-family dwellings provided that, in addition to the requirements of S 701.3, all of the requirements of S 504 are met
+- A. Multiple-family dwellings provided that, in addition to the requirements of S 701.3, all of the requirements of S 504 are met - B. Boarding houses, lodging houses, tourist homes and "bed and breakfast" facilities provided there are not more than six guest units

-- B. Boarding houses, lodging houses, tourist homes and "bed and breakfast" facilities provided there are not more than six guest units - C. Meeting halls and lodges for non-profit social, fraternal and club organizations - D. [Outdoor Recreation facilities Amended 1993] - E. Major home occupations, subject to compliance of S 502.2 - F. Kennels - G. Campgrounds and camping parks subject to compliance with the additional requirements of S 503 - H. Sand and gravel pits subject to compliance with all applicable local and state regulations - I. Non-commercial or non-residential uses compatible with the intent of this Ordinance and the purpose of the RR District - J. Accessory uses customarily incidental to any use permitted by special exception - K. [Cable television system facilities and/or accessories, provided such systems have a franchise agreement with the Town of Loudon per RSA 53-C. Adopted 1990] - L. Wireless Telecommunication Towers and Antennas permitted subject to special exception and Planning Board site plan review - M. Dormitory type housing for seasonal agricultural workers provided housing remains empty for at least six months out of each calendar year.
+- C. Meeting halls and lodges for non-profit social, fraternal and club organizations - D. [Outdoor Recreation facilities Amended 1993] - E. Major home occupations, subject to compliance of S 502.2 - F. Kennels - G. Campgrounds and camping parks subject to compliance with the additional requirements of S 503 - H. Sand and gravel pits subject to compliance with all applicable local and state regulations - I. Non-commercial or non-residential uses compatible with the intent of this Ordinance and the purpose of the RR District - J. Accessory uses customarily incidental to any use permitted by special exception - K. [Cable television system facilities and/or accessories, provided such systems have a franchise agreement with the Town of Loudon per RSA 53-C. Adopted 1990] - L. Wireless Telecommunication Towers and Antennas permitted subject to special exception and Planning Board site plan review - M. Dormitory type housing for seasonal agricultural workers provided housing remains empty for at least six months out of each calendar year.
 Seasonal workers must be employed at the place of residence. - N. [Accessory buildings can be built before the dwelling provided that the applicant is on the building permit list.
 Adopted 2007] - O. [Firewood production for resale.
 Adopted 2013] - P. [Outdoor Event Venues, for non-recurring events such as weddings or reunions, not to exceed twelve events per year.
-Adopted 2016] [Amended 2022]
+Adopted 2016] [Amended 2022] - Q. [Mobile home parks and subdivisions subject to compliance with the requirements of S 400 (Amended 2023)]